 Incontinence is not just a problem for older people or people with disability.
-Despite this, people from these two groups are at greater risk of developing bladder or bowel control problems.
-This is because of poor mobility (ability to get around), memory problems and chronic health problems such as Parkinson’s disease, stroke, dementia and multiple sclerosis.
+Despite this, people from these two groups are at greater risk of developing bladder control problems.
+This could be because of poor mobility (ability to get around), memory problems and chronic health problems such as diabetes, Parkinson’s disease, stroke, dementia and multiple sclerosis.

 Where to seek help

 If the person you are caring for has urinary incontinence, the most important step for you to take is to seek professional help.
 The National Continence Helpline 1800 33 00 66 is a free and confidential service available to anyone living in Australia.
 The Continence Helpline is staffed by continence nurse advisors, who can provide you with practical information and advice.
 The Continence Helpline can provide you with wide range of information as well as the contact details of a continence service located close to the person you are caring for.

 The first step required to effectively manage a person’s incontinence is a professional continence assessment.
 A continence assessment helps identify the type and cause of the person’s urinary incontinence.
 Once your continence health practitioner has this knowledge they will be able to tailor an individualized management strategy for you to use.
 The best management strategies also consider the living environment and lifestyle choices of both, the person being cared-for and their caregiver.

 Thousands of Australians have already joined our Depend Community.
 Join Depend to receive: